FoamoftheSea/project1_lane_lines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One definite shortcoming of this pipeline is that it is not designed to take curved lanes, or intersections into account, and is therefore only really suitable for highways and straight roads.
+One clear shortcoming of this pipeline is that it is not designed to take curved lanes, or intersections into account, and is therefore only really suitable for highways and straight roads.

 Other shortcomings present themselves when applying the pipeline to the challenge video.
 When the car passes over an overpass, there is a color shift in the pavement which causes it to lose track of the yellow line due to lack of contrast/gradient.
 Also, the curvature of the lanes causes discontinuities in line detection.
 Noise on the shoulder was able to be handled by modifying pipeline parameters, however, by increasing size of Gaussian kernel.